 When you access or use Services, we may automatically collect information about you, including:

-a.
-Log Information – We log information about your use of Services, including the type of browser you use, access times, pages viewed, your IP address and the page you visited before navigating to Services.
+- Log Information – We log information about your use of Services, including the type of browser you use, access times, pages viewed, your IP address and the page you visited before navigating to the Services.